frankwan41/COMP90018_Assignment2/README.md

 Random Meal Selection: Users can search for posts with random food tags by shaking their device.

-Social Networking: Users can chat with other active users, sorted by geographical proximity.
+Social Networking: Users can  with other active users, sorted by geographical proximity.
 ## [Demo Video]()